imbasimba/toasty/docs/overview.rst

 2. Mapping scalar data values into RGB color images for user display.
 3. Downsampling the high-resolution TOAST map all the way down to the level-0 map.

+The process of creating TOAST tile pyramids from some input data is colloquially referred to as “toasting.”